dogweather/forkful/content/en/rust/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ will say after or before a specified amount of time.
 Programmers do it for anything\u2026"
 lastmod: '2024-03-13T22:44:59.908275-06:00'
 model: gpt-4-1106-preview
-summary: "Calculating a future or past date means figuring out what the calendar will\
-  \ say after or before a specified amount of time.
-Programmers do it for anything\u2026"
+summary: Calculating a future or past date means figuring out what the calendar will say after or before a specified amount of time.
 title: Calculating a date in the future or past
 weight: 26
 ---